pjbiggs/Massey203311/Week9/Week9.md

 #      -i FILENAME   Name of input file containing reads in FASTA or FASTQ format
 ```

-We need a minimum of 3 files to make this run: two files for taxonomy which are the `-t` and `-f` options.
-We then need either a single read file by using the `-i` option, or as in our case the `-j` option for a second read file.
+We need a minimum of 3 files to make this run:
+- Two files for taxonomy which are the `-t` and `-f` options.
+- We then need either a single read file by using the `-i` option, or as in our case the `-j` option for a second read file.

 Things have been set up so that running this code requires relatively short path names - I have copied the reads over for you, and they are in the _`/samples/`_ folder, and all our taxonomy database files are in the _`/db/`_ folder.
 For simplicity, we will run this in our home directory on `tur-kaiju1`.